 While I’m not certain of it, I think this probably contributes to one of the biggest complaint I hear about “the church.”
 Time after time I hear about hypocrisy.
 Jesus had no use for hypocrites (Mark 23:27, Matthew 24:51).
 The Greek word for hypocrites referred to actors on stage wearing a mask.

-I’m convinced that in this current age, people seek real, stable, truth.
-They seek it more and more even as the world spirals out of control to a point where it wants to convince everyone their self-centered worldview is the only truth that matters.
+I’m persuaded that in this current age, people seek real, stable, truth.
+They seek it more and more as the world seems to spiral out of control and works to convince everyone their self-centered worldview is the only truth that matters.